siberianfox/tinygwiki/TinyG-Boot-Loader.md

 **Huge thanks to Kevin Osborn who got this working**

-## Programming TinyG with the Boot Loader
+## Updating TinyG Firmware using the Boot Loader
 You will find the boot

-## Flashing the Boot Loader
+## Flashing the Boot Loader onto the Chip
 The following instructions explain how to flash the boot loader using Atmel Studio6.
 AVRStudio4 is similar, as would be command-line.

 1. Get the right programmer.
-The xmega requires PDI programming Do the following steps to flash the boot loader:
+The xmega requires PDI programming.
+Use the Atmel AVRISP2 (mkii) or some other programmer that supports PDI programming.
-Bring
+1. Use xboot-boot.hex for programming.
+Do not use xboot.hex as it's org'ed in the wrong place (0 instead of 0x30000)

 ## Developer Notes